 How will I know if pollen is a trigger for my allergies?

 The best way to work this out is to keep a log of when your symptoms occur.
-Keeping a diary of where you’ve been and if you then had symptoms will help you to figure out what your specific trigger are.
+Keeping a diary of where you’ve been and if you had symptoms will help you figure out what your specific triggers are.
 If you also keep an eye on the pollen count (there are apps available for this), you can build up a picture of whether your symptoms increase on days where the pollen count was high.
 This will help your GP to work out whether or not you have hay fever.
 Your GP may have enough information to prescribe some appropriate medication, in order to see if that improves your symptoms.
 Alternatively, they may refer you for a skin prick test and/or blood test to confirm if you’re allergic to pollen and to identify which particular pollen (or pollens) you have the allergy to.

 What actually is hay fever and what are the symptoms?

 Hay fever is a type of allergy (often called seasonal allergic rhinitis) that occurs when your body reacts to pollen from trees or shrubs as though it was a harmful organism.
 To fight this supposed harmful organism, a hay fever sufferer’s immune system will start producing antibodies to try to prevent it spreading.